flatcar-archive/flatcar-docs/os/notes-for-distributors.md

 ## Importing images

-Images of Flatcar Linux alpha releases are hosted at [`https://alpha.release.flatcar-linux.net/amd64-usr/`][alpha-bucket].
+Images of Flatcar Container Linux alpha releases are hosted at [`https://alpha.release.flatcar-linux.net/amd64-usr/`][alpha-bucket].
 There are directories for releases by version as well as `current` with a copy of the latest version.
 Similarly, beta releases can be found at [`https://beta.release.flatcar-linux.net/amd64-usr/`][beta-bucket], edge releases at [`https://edge.release.flatcar-linux.net/amd64-usr/`][edge-bucket], and stable releases at [`https://stable.release.flatcar-linux.net/amd64-usr/`][stable-bucket].

 Each directory has a `version.txt` file containing version information for the files in that directory.
 If you are importing images for use inside your environment it is recommended that you fetch `version.txt` from the `current` directory and use its contents to compute the path to the other artifacts.
-For example, to download the alpha OpenStack version of Flatcar Linux:
+For example, to download the alpha OpenStack version of Flatcar Container Linux:

 1. Download `https://alpha.release.flatcar-linux.net/amd64-usr/current/version.txt`.
 2. Parse `version.txt` to obtain the value of `COREOS_VERSION_ID`, for example `1576.1.0`.
 3. Download `https://alpha.release.flatcar-linux.net/amd64-usr/1576.1.0/flatcar_production_openstack_image.img.bz2`.

-It is recommended that you also verify files using the [Flatcar Linux Image Signing Key][signing-key].
+It is recommended that you also verify files using the [Flatcar Container Linux Image Signing Key][signing-key].
 The GPG signature for each image is a detached `.sig` file that must be passed to `gpg --verify`.
 For example:

 ```sh
 wget https://alpha.release.flatcar-linux.net/amd64-usr/current/flatcar_production_openstack_image.img.bz2